JamieBort/Portfolio-Website/Revamp2020.md

 * am working on adding my resume.

 ### Next Steps
+1. [Have the cards themselves created populated based on the pinned items in github](https://trello.com/c/RyfM5Z0E/1124-have-the-cards-themselves-created-populated-based-on-the-pinned-items-in-github). (from the `functionality to address` section below. ) **See the Trello card for status.**
-1. Fix appearance for mobile design.
+2. Fix appearance for mobile design.
 Specifically
 	* the **overall appearance** of the `project cards`
 	* add my **resume**
 		* ~~the `Resume` button in the navigation section loads the `Resume` page~~.
 Done